 Group size, leaders and crew members

-Himalayan trekkers have many packages with fixed departures where huge numbers of travelers join for various activities.
-Normally the group size number for trekking and tour is maximum of 20 pax where travelers could be from different countries of the world.
-If the number increases than group will be splitied in equal order.
+Himalayan trekkers have many packages with fixed departures where number of travelers join for various activities.
+Normally the group size number for trekking and tour is maximum of 8 pax from different countries.
+If the number increases than group will be splitied accordingly.

 For various activities, we have team of experts who will be leading you in your respective activities to provide lots of fun with knowledge.

-- For small group/solo traveler; you will have certified guide for tour and trek (porter can be added in request).
+- For small group/solo traveler; you will have certified guide for tour and trek with a porter for every couple of travelers.

 - For medium/large group explorer: You will have certified guide with assistant guide for tours and trek where number of porters depend upon team need.